mendhak/gpslogger/assets/text/privacypolicy.md

 Welcome to GPSLogger for Android ("us", "we", "GPSLogger" or "our").

-GPSLogger does not collect any personal information, analytics, tracking or profiling data.
+GPSLogger does not collect or send to any third-parties, any personal information, analytics, tracking or profiling data.
 Read below to understand what happens to the information that you provide to GPSLogger.

 When GPSLogger records your **location**, it is only recorded to the file formats or destinations specified by you - such as GPX, KML, NMEA, CSV, Custom URL, OpenGTS - and where applicable, over the secure connections of *those* services and your device.
 The files stay on your device.
 This information is not collected in any way by us.